-Visualization of the PIV calculated velocity field was achieved in post-processing.
-Within a separate subsection of the ImageJ PIV plugin, a vector field plot was created by using the originally calculated velocity text file as input.
-The vectors plotted had their starting point positioned at the (x, y) coordinate.
-Vector direction was the direction determined by the (V_x, V_y) velocity components.
-Arrow color and arrow length were depicted depending on the speed magnitude.
+Visualization of the PIV-calculated velocity field was achieved in post-processing.
+Within a separate subsection of the ImageJ PIV plugin, a color plot was created by using the originally calculated velocity text file as input.
+The colored pixel had its center positioned at the (x, y) coordinates.
+Colors were depicted depending on the speed magnitude.

-For the analysis of the homeostatic state (Fig. 6), PIV analysis has been performed on a region of interest of a square of 4 mm × 4 mm, subdivided in PIV interrogation windows of 44 μ m2.
-The latter were correlated via search windows of 88 μ m2.
-The gird distance between interrogation windows is of 22 μ m therefore leading to an overlap of 50%.
-A total of 25 images taken at 15 minutes intervals have been considered, giving 24 velocity matrices.
-The average of those 24 matrices gives the results given in Fig. 6.
+For the analysis of the homeostatic state (Fig. 6), PIV analysis was performed on a region of interest of a square of 0.4 mm \times 0.4 mm, subdivided into PIV interrogation windows of 16 \times 16 px2.
+The latter were correlated via search windows of 32 \times 32 px2.
+The grid distance between interrogation windows was of 2 px, therefore leading to an overlap of 87.5%.
+A total of 25 images taken at 15 minutes intervals were considered, giving 24 velocity matrices.
+The average of those 24 matrices gives the results in Fig. 13.